bradchristie/taminations-flutter/assets/c3a/trip_the_set.md

 **Parts:** 2

 From Parallel Lines with the
-ends back-to-back, or other applicable formations:
+Ends Back-To-Back, or other applicable formations:
 Ends [Cross Fold](../ms/fold.md)
 and [Roll](../plus/anything_and_roll.md)
 as Centers ([Concentric](../c1/concentric_concept.md))